cmoestl/heliocats/README.md

     conda activate helio

-Folder *data/* contains all data files needed and produced during the analysis.
+Folder *data/* contains all data files needed during the analysis.
 Outputs can be found in the folder *results/* or subfolders, the files created for the ICMECAT are in folder *icmecat/*.
 Jupyter notebooks can be converted to scripts by e.g. for icmecat.ipynb to icmecat.py:

     jupyter nbconvert --to script icmecat.ipynb